 Sophie Scholl – The Final Days (original title: Sophie Scholl – Die letzten Tage) is a 2005 film which does exactly as it says on the tin.
 Directed by Marc Rothemund and starring Julia Jentsch in the titular role, the film focuses mainly on the arrest, interrogation and subsequent trial of Sophia and her brother.
 Their acts of subversion and resistance are largely confined to the first scenes of the film, so fans of day-to-day chores of anti-fascist action will sadly have to get their kicks elsewhere.

-The film really highlights how small the actions of the group seem (piling up papers in corridors and the like) and yet how obviously powerful and important it was at the same time, as shown by the draconian response of the authorities.
+The film really highlights how small the actions of the group seem (such as piling up flyers in corridors) and yet how obviously powerful and important it was at the same time, as shown by the draconian response of the authorities.
 Perhaps this is why when watching the movie it is easy to make an empathetic connection with Scholl and the White Rose group.
-You don’t have to imagine yourself bearing arms in pitched street battles with storm troopers, but we can picture pushing some leaflets off a ledge, especially if they called Hitler a knob.
+You don’t have to imagine yourself bearing arms in pitched street battles with storm troopers, but we can picture ourselves pushing some leaflets off a ledge, especially if they called Hitler a knob.

 Predictably the most moving moments fall in the final act.
 Those sentenced to death were normally given 99 days between their trial and their execution date.
 A prison warden, however, ruefully advises Sophia, “If you want to write a farewell letter, do it quickly.”
 Combined with the look of realisation on her face, Jentsch’s reply, “Today?”, is arguably the most powerful line uttered in the film.
 The true realisation of the consequences of her (virtuous) actions crashes home, with a force that is physical.
 Scholl clutches her abdomen as if kicked and emits a guttural cry that should touch all but the stoniest of onlookers.
 If you don’t feel it, you’re a fascist.